gacaw/Crypto-Proj-2025/README.md

     (ii) [20pnts] pass back and forth messages to implement the banking operations above.

     (iii) [20pnts] You will write a document explaining your implementation as a part of your communication intensive requirement and pass the code to the TA.
         We will assign your code a Black-hat team to analyze and attack.
 If your code does not run than black-hat will get the full points (since they can claim whatever they want) ☺.

 Black-hat part [40 points] due 11:59pm, April 21, 2025: you will receive the source code of the target team on April 15, 11:59PM, 2025.
 Your goal is to find weaknesses in the implementation of

-    (i) cryptographic primitives and protocols [20pnts];
+    (i) cryptographic primitives and protocols [20pnts]

-    [ii] write a report on your attacks as a part of your communication intensive requirement.
+    (ii) write a report on your attacks as a part of your communication intensive requirement.

 In class presentation [100 points] April 22-23, 2025: we will schedule a time slot for each group for presentations and demos.